aviiacharya/portfolio/README.md

 # Graduate Student

+## Research Abstract
+My study focuses on determining the mass of the top quark using an end-to-end deep learning approach, primarily with a residual neural network for boosted top quark mass regression.
+Utilizing proton-proton collision data (√s = 13 TeV) from the CMS experiment at the LHC, we analyze fully-hadronic decays with detailed tracking and calorimeter information.
+Machine learning models are trained on Monte Carlo simulated data to distinguish between top quarks from weak interactions and gluon fusion.
+The study further extends to probe quantum entanglement in top quark production, using the spin-dependent parts of the production matrix and analyzing semi-leptonic decay events.

 #### Technical Skills: ML/AI, TensorFlow, PyTorch, Keras, Python, C++, Qiskit, FORTRAN, Linux OS, JAVA, MATLAB, ROOT, Deep Learning, Convolutional Neural Network, Deep Neural Network, Quantum Information, Data Analysis, Statistics, Cloud Computation, MS Office

 ## Education